lex-node/governance/constitution/constitution.md

 ### Citizens

 4.31.
-As the actors responsible for transaction finalization in Pocket Core, Validator Nodes have the power to overthrow the government apparatus of Pocket Network (outlined as the above Legislature, Executive, and Judiciary functions).
-They are trusted to represent the citizenry (Users) of Pocket Network because their Block Reward is tied directly to the number of relays being processed for developers (i.e. User usage).
+As the actors responsible for transaction finalization in Pocket Core, Validator Nodes have the power to overthrow the government apparatus of the Pocket Network (outlined as the above Legislature, Executive, and Judiciary functions).
+They are trusted to represent the citizenry (Users) of the Pocket Network because their Block Reward is tied directly to the number of relays being processed for developers (i.e. User usage).
 The Council must never approve Protocol Upgrades that would decouple this incentive alignment.

 ## 5. Liability